Short Biography | Full Biography

 In 2013, Rob took up a new challenge as Assistant Head of Music Faculty (Head of Orchestral Music) at St Edward’s College, Sandfield Park, Liverpool.
 St Edward’s has an exceptional musical tradition, being choir school to Liverpool Metropolitan Cathedral of Christ the King since 1974.

 Rob teaches across the school, at Key Stage 3, GCSE and A-Level, conducts three orchestras and oversees the extensive extra-curricular provision.
-Some students take GCSE and A Level a year early, and some are members of the Liverpool Philharmonic Youth Orchestra and Choir, Royal Northern College of Music Junior College, and the National Youth Orchestra.
-Music is integral to school life, with live music performed by pupils in all formal assemblies and at weekly recitals on a Friday afternoon.
-Annual musical performances include the St Edward’s Mass and Founders’ Day Service (both at Liverpool Metropolitan Cathedral), Remembrance Concert, Purple Evening, Carol Service (at St Mary’s West Derby), and Lent and Trinity term concerts.
+Some students are members of the Liverpool Philharmonic Youth Orchestra and Choir, Royal Northern College of Music Junior College, and the National Youth Orchestra.
+Music is integral to school life, with live music performed by pupils in all formal assemblies and Masses, and at weekly recitals on a Friday afternoon.
+Annual musical performances include the St Edward’s Mass and Founders’ Day Service (both at Liverpool Metropolitan Cathedral), Remembrance Concert, Carol Service (at Liverpool Metropolitan Cathedral), and Year 13 and Summer Concerts.
 The musical Oliver! was performed in 2013, Beauty and the Beast in 2014, Little Shop of Horrors in 2015, My Fair Lady in 2017 and Half a Sixpence in 2018, with a tour to Paris for the Senior Orchestra and Choir in 2014, and London in 2016.
 In 2017 he prepared and led the Children’s Orchestra in a massed performance of Benjamin Britten’s Noyes Fludde at Liverpool Metropolitan Cathedral.